Guarantee

-A guarantee is a private transaction by means of which one person, to obtain some trust, confidence or credit for another, engages to be answerable for them.
+A guarantee is a form of transaction in which one person, to obtain some trust, confidence or credit for another, agrees to be answerable for them.
 It may also designate a treaty through which claims, rights or possessions are secured.
 It is to be differentiated from the colloquial "personal guarantee" in that a guarantee is a legal concept which produces an economic effect.
-A personal guarantee by contrast is often used to refer to a promise made by an individual which is supported by, or assured through, the word of (speak enough) the individual.
+A personal guarantee, by contrast, is often used to refer to a promise made by an individual which is supported by, or assured through, the word of the individual.
 In the same way, a guarantee produces a legal effect wherein one party affirms the promise of another (usually to pay) by promising to themselves pay if default occurs.

-At law, the giver of a guarantee is called the surety or the "guarantor".
+In legal terminology, the giver of a guarantee is called the surety or the "guarantor".
 The person to whom the guarantee is given is the creditor or the "obligee"; while the person whose payment or performance is secured thereby is termed "the obligor", "the principal debtor", or simply "the principal".

-Suretys have been classified as follows:
+Sureties have been classified as follows: